Kunhao-Liu/3D-OVS/README.md

 If your custom data does not have annotated segmentation maps, you can set `has_segmentation_maps` to 0 in the config file.

 ### 4. Bad segmentation results
+The bad segmentation results may be due to poor geometry reconstruction, erroneous camera poses, or inaccurate text prompts.
+If none of the above are the main reasons, you can try adjusting the `dino_neg_weight`` in the config file.
-Usually, if the segmentation results are not aligned with the object boundaries well enough, you can set `dino_neg_weight` larger than 0.2 such as 0.22.
-If the segmentation makes mistakes, you can set `dino_neg_weight` smaller than 0.2 such as 0.18.
-As `dino_neg_weight` encourages the model to have different labels when the DINO features are distant, the higher it is, the model becomes more instable but encourages sharper boundaries.
+Usually, if the segmentation results do not align well with the object boundaries, you can set `dino_neg_weight` to a value larger than 0.2, such as 0.22.
+If the segmentation is making mistakes, you can set `dino_neg_weight` to a value smaller than 0.2, such as 0.18.
+Since `dino_neg_weight` encourages the model to assign different labels when the DINO features are distant, the higher it is, the more unstable the model becomes, but it also encourages sharper boundaries.

 ## TODO
 - [ ] Currently we only support faceforwarding scenes, it can be extended to support unbouded 360 scenes using some coordinate transformation.